QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 For instructions on how to set this up, see the `tools and editors <tools_editors>`_ lecture

+**Note:** The Docker installation is easy and complete, but it has limitations on operating systems (in particular, Windows 10 is only supported for the Professional and Education editions, and not the Home edition)

 .. _jl_jupyterlocal:

-Installing Julia and Dependencies Manually
+Installing Julia and Dependencies
 ==============================================

+..
 While using the Docker instance is convenient and error-proof, you may eventually want to install things locally

-The easiest way to do that is to install Anaconda for a full Python and Jupyter environment
+The easiest approach is to using Julia with Jupyter on your desktop is to install Anaconda

 Install Anaconda by `downloading the binary <https://www.anaconda.com/download/>`_ (3.7 version)

-* Make sure you click yes to "add Anaconda to my PATH." - if you'd rather do that later,
+* Make sure you click yes to "add Anaconda to my PATH."
+* If you would rather do that later,
   see: `Anaconda for Windows <http://docs.anaconda.com/anaconda/install/windows/>`_ and `Mac/Linux <https://conda.io/docs/user-guide/install/macos.html>`_.